lovejany210/NGS2-Spawn-Mod/README.md

 ADJUSTING SPAWN AMOUNT
 Open "Chapter 1 Increase Spawn"
-Option 1: Comment out using // some reset values from LINES 29-69 Option 2: 77-240 are all the encounters in chapter 1.
+Option 1: Comment out using // reset values from LINES 29-69 Option 2: 77-240 are all the encounters in chapter 1.
 You have 3 options that you can set each encounter to: je startspawnlow je startspawnmedium